 Taking a holistic view of product data and looking through the lens of the customer journey will enable you to drive competitive advantage through intelligence-based digital commerce.
 Furthermore, many other journeys exist, including those of suppliers, distributors and the entire selling journey.
 Each of these will result in product data assets that will further enrich your 360-degree view of your products, providing you with business insights and actionable product information intelligence.

-Want more information about how Agility Multichannel can help your organization deliver a 360-Degree view of your products?
+Want more information about how Magnitude Agility PIM can help your organization deliver a 360-Degree view of your products?
 Request a demo today.